 Appropriate documents can be provided and could include permanent resident card, employment authorization document Form I-766, visas: J-1, J-2, H-1B, H-4, E-3, or DS-2019;

 Have been issued a US social security number.

-Finally, I certify that all documents and information pertaining to HPTs on the attached list can be reviewed by contacting ___________________________.
+Finally, I certify that all documents and information pertaining to HPTs on the attached list can be reviewed by contacting _the individuals on attached list____.